vahancho/erkir/README.md

 ### Performance Tests

-I measured performance for some spherical geodesy functions (`Point` class).
+I measured performance (on Intel Core i5 series processor) for some spherical geodesy functions (`Point` class).
 I used similar approach as Chris Veness did in his tests, i.e. called functions for 5000 random points or pairs of points.
 And here are my results:

 | Function             | Avg. time/calculation (nanoseconds)|
 | -------------------- |:----------------------------------:|